 Not that they had much of a choice.

-English, who also lives in Sunfish Lake and has sold many of the houses in the tiny community, said when Elizabeth Driscoll decided to sell the house, she insisted the buyers would honor its history.
+English, who also lives in Sunfish Lake and has sold many of the houses in the tiny community, said when Elizabeth Driscoll decided to sell the house, she insisted that the buyers honor its history.

-Not only did the new owners save the house, they expanded it to make it more compatible with the way families live today while retaining the original features and the elegant Colonial style that was a Lundie hallmark.
+Not only did the new owners save the house — they expanded it to make it more compatible with the way families live today while retaining the original features and the elegant Colonial style that was a Lundie hallmark.

 The remodel added dormers to some rooms for enhanced views of the lake and a new family room with hand-scraped beams and moldings.
 There was also a new staircase and railing that matches the original Lundie design.
-The owners preserved paneled wood and moldings as well as handcrafted hardware and light fixtures throughout the house, including massive, 90-year-old, hand-scraped structural ceiling beams original to house but now installed in a new hearth room.
+The owners preserved paneled wood and moldings as well as handcrafted hardware and light fixtures throughout the house, including massive, 90-year-old, hand-scraped structural ceiling beams original to the house but now installed in a new hearth room.

 “The finishes are spectacular,” English said.
 “The updates were also done in the spirit of the original build.
 It’s very custom.
 The woods, the tiles, everything is fantastic.”